 Patient engagement is a critical part of practicing medicine.
 When patients have information about their health, they are more likely to take proactive steps to improving lifestyles, adhering to physician instructions and being healthy.
 Calling for routine purposes is costly and inefficient for both the patient and their health providers.
 The eClinicalWorks Patient Portal is a key tool to help with our patient engagement strategy.
-Patients should use the portal for medication refills, messages, appointment requests, and to review their clinic notes from visits.
-Call us to update your email address and get a new account.
+Patients should use the portal to review labs, clinical summaries, medication lists, and to show other providers their most recent labs.
+Call us at 936-559-0700 if you need to create a new portal account, update your email address, or if you need help accessing the portal.

-Also, you should download the portal app for you iPhone or Android.
-Search for Healow in the App Store or Google Play store and connect all of your portal accounts for yourself and your family with your phone!
+Get the Healow portal app for your mobile device!
+Click the button below or search for Healow in the App Store or Google Play store and connect all of your portal accounts for yourself and your family with your phone.

 - Use the patient portal to request a refill of the medication.
 If you do not have a portal account, call your pharmacy to request a refill of your medication.
 (If you call our office you will simply be directed to the pharmacy.)